nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 dependencies *structurally*, reading the actual `DT_NEEDED` entries, the actual undefined symbol tables, the actual soname records, rather than grepping for magic strings.[^structdeps] We take that lineage and upgrade
-it: hash the extracted interface itself.
+it: hash the extracted interface itself, and let the observed read set (more on that shortly) catch the dynamic loading that static structure misses.
 Which unlocks something Nix cannot do at any price.

 ## Lego, Not Marble